BenTracyDotCom/DMHelper-TaylorsVersion-/README.md

 ### THIS BRANCH OF THIS APP IS FOR ANDROID ONLY
-This app uses Redux and react-native-async-storage (See src/features/test for example usage) and NativeWind, a Tailwind adaptor for React Native.
+This app uses Redux and react-native-async-storage (See src/features/test for example usage) and NativeWind, a Tailwind adapter for React Native.

 ## Getting started: